Marak/vinyl-http/README.md

 This enables the ability to quickly push or retrieve streams of files to or from remote sources.

-An HTTP server component is require and shipped with this module, it can be used as a stand-alone server or as middleware for your existing http server.
+An HTTP server component is required and shipped with this module.
+It can be used as a stand-alone server or as middleware for your existing http server.

 Alternatives to using this module could be `gulp-sftp`, but that would necessitate an open ssh server while `vinyl-http` requires only an open http server.